MISSION STATEMENT

 Letter formation.

-We ask that at home you encourage them to write/mark make at every opportunity.
+We ask that at home parents encourage the children to write/mark make at every opportunity.

 Giving children the opportunity to practise forming letters and also developing drawing skills with a variety of different tools will give them valuable practice.
 The important thing is to watch them and correct any mistakes sensitively so they don’t fall into bad habits.